What Are Nfts What Do They Mean For The Music Industry

-Could NFTs be the future of the music industry?
-Here's everything you need to know about the crypto-vibe virtual collectibles.
+Could NFTs help artists monetize their work?
+Here's everything you need to know about virtual collectibles in the music space.

 Short for “non-fungible tokens”, NFTs are cryptocurrency-adjacent virtual collectives that have recently gone mainstream.
 While still in their infancy, if early adoption is any indication, this new technology might change the music industry forever.
 Here’s everything you need to know about NFTs and what they mean for artists.

 So, what are NFTs anyway?

 To simplify things, NFTs are a type of cryptocurrency, but instead of holding money, they can hold assets like art, tickets, and music.
 They are sort of like a digital certificate of authenticity, or proof of ownership, of a digital artwork.
 Born out of the visual art world, NFTs can be used to prove ownership of a specific piece of music, art, or merch, or secure access to live shows.
 It differs from a normal digital ticket or a downloaded file in that it can’t be copied.

 What could NFTs do for the music industry?

 NFTs could allow songs, albums, music videos, live streams, interviews, and merch to be bought and sold as collectable items on the blockchain (a type of public database that exists across multiple computers in a network).
 Just as signed records gain value from their rarity and symbolic importance, NFTs could make the same true for digital items.
 Even if the item is not rare itself, the token is rare, giving it its value.